 ~/.conan/profiles/default and defined custom values for some of them as command line arguments.

-However, configurations can be large, settings can be very different, and we might want to switch easily between different configurations with different settings, options, etc..
-The best way to this is using profiles.
+However, in large projects, configurations can get complex, settings can be very different, and we need an easy way to switch between different configurations with different settings, options etc. An easy way to switch between configurations is by using profiles.

 A profile file contains a predefined set of